 What are the reasons that some recruiters aren’t taking advantage of talent acquisition technologies?

 Cost is certainly one.
 A minority might be afraid to modernize.
-But for most non-adopters, the issue comes down to ego—thinking that they don’t need technologies for work they’re perfectly capable of doing.
+But for most non-adopters, the issue comes down to ego—thinking that they don’t need talent acquisition technologies for work they’re perfectly capable of doing.

 Let’s quickly address each of these reasons: